Remark on Serre $C^*$-algebras

 for all $b\in R$, where $b^{\alpha}\in R$ is the image of $b$ under automorphism $\alpha$; then $B$ satisfies equation (\ref{eq1}), see lemmas \ref{lm2} and \ref{lm3}.
-The ring $B$ is non-commutative, unless $\alpha$ is a trivial automorphism of $X$. \begin{exm} \textnormal{ The ring $B=U_{\infty}(k)$ in Example \ref{ex1} corresponds to the automorphism $\alpha(u)=u+1$ of the projective line ${\Bbb P}^1(k)$.
-Indeed, $u=x_2x_1^{-1}=x_1^{-1}x_2$ and, therefore, $\alpha$ maps $x_2$ to $x_1+x_2$; if one substitutes in (\ref{eq2}) $t=x_1, b=x_2$ and $b^{\alpha}=x_1+x_2$, then one gets the defining relation $x_1x_2-x_2x_1-x_1^2=0$ for the algebra $U_{\infty}(k)$. } \end{exm} In what follows, we consider infinite-dimensional representations of $B$ by bounded linear operators on a Hilbert space ${\cal H}$.
-The idea goes back to Sklyanin, who asked about such representations for the twisted homogeneous coordinate ring of an elliptic curve (the so-called Sklyanin algebra), see [Sklyanin 1982] \cite{Skl1}, Section 3, remark in brackets to the last paragraph.
+The ring $B$ is non-commutative, unless $\alpha$ is the trivial automorphism of $X$. \begin{example} The ring $B=U_{\infty}(k)$ in Example \ref{ex1} corresponds to the automorphism $\alpha(u)=u+1$ of the projective line ${\Bbb P}^1(k)$.
+Indeed, $u=x_2x_1^{-1}=x_1^{-1}x_2$ and, therefore, $\alpha$ maps $x_2$ to $x_1+x_2$; if one substitutes in (\ref{eq2}) $t=x_1, b=x_2$ and $b^{\alpha}=x_1+x_2$, then one gets the defining relation $x_1x_2-x_2x_1-x_1^2=0$ for the algebra $U_{\infty}(k)$. \end{example} In what follows, we consider infinite-dimensional representations of $B$ by bounded linear operators on a Hilbert space $\mathcal{H}$.
+The idea goes back to Sklyanin, who asked about such representations for the twisted homogeneous coordinate ring of an elliptic curve, see remark in brackets to the last paragraph of [Sklyanin 1982] \cite[Section 3]{Skl1}.

-Let ${\cal H}$ be a Hilbert space and ${\cal B}({\cal H})$ the algebra of all bounded linear operators on ${\cal H}$.
+Let $\mathcal{H}$ be a Hilbert space and $\mathcal{B}(\mathcal{H})$ the algebra of all bounded linear operators on $\mathcal{H}$.
 For a ring of skew Laurent polynomials $R[t, t^{-1}; \alpha]$ described by formula (\ref{eq2}), we shall consider a homomorphism

-Recall that algebra ${\cal B}({\cal H})$ is endowed with a $\ast$-involution; the involution comes from the scalar product on the Hilbert space ${\cal H}$. \begin{dfn} We shall call representation (\ref{eq2bis}) $\ast$-coherent if:
+Recall that algebra $\mathcal{B}(\mathcal{H})$ is endowed with a $\ast$-involution; such an involution is the adjoint with respect to the scalar product on the Hilbert space $\mathcal{H}$. \begin{definition} We shall call representation (\ref{eq2bis}) $\ast$-coherent if:

 (i) $\rho(t)$ and $\rho(t^{-1})$ are unitary operators, such that $\rho^*(t)=\rho(t^{-1})$;